jess-ar/react-tailwind-starter-template/README.md

 #  💻React and TailwindCSS: A Ready-to-Use Starter Template

-This project is a **template** ready to use with React and TailwindCSS.
-It includes dark mode configurations, custom gradients, and a language toggle system.
+This project is a basic **template** ready to use with React and TailwindCSS.
+It includes dark mode configurations.

 ## 🔧 Prerequisites